eslint/eslint/docs/src/extend/plugin-migration-flat-config.md

     processors: {}
 };

+// for ESM
 export default plugin;

+// OR for CommonJS
+module.exports = plugin;
 ```

 This structure allows the most flexibility when making other changes discussed on this page.